Cloud-CV/EvalAI/README.md

     bower install
     ```

-8. To build static files(develpoment) type
+8. To build static files(development) type

     ```
     gulp dev
     ```

-9. That's it, Now to connect to dev server at http://127.0.0.1:8888
+9. That's it, Now to connect to dev server at http://127.0.0.1:8888 (for serving frontend)

     ```
     gulp connect